Britain's FTSE rises, boosted by BP and Standard Chartered

 By Kit Rees and Sudip Kar-Gupta

-LONDON, April 26 (Reuters) - Britain’s top share index climbed on Tuesday with Standard Chartered and BP both rising sharply after reporting earnings that reassured investors.
+LONDON, April 26 (Reuters) - Britain’s top share index climbed on Tuesday with a surge in bank Standard Chartered and a rise in oil major BP after both reported earnings that reassured investors.

-The banking group Standard Chartered surged over 12 percent after its profit rebounded in the first quarter, as reduced loan losses offered signs of a turnaround following a loss-making 2015.
+Banking group Standard Chartered surged over 11 percent after its profit rebounded in the first quarter, as reduced loan losses offered signs of a turnaround following a loss-making 2015.

-The stock was set for its biggest daily gain since February 2009 as the UK banking index rose 2.7 percent.
+The stock was set for its biggest daily gain since May 2010, lifting the UK banking index which rose 2.7 percent.

-“Q1 results ... show the group has moved back into profit on both underlying and reported bases, reflecting a sharp reduction in impairments compared to the final quarter of last year,” said Gary Greenwood, analyst at Shore Capital.

-But he also added a note of caution on the bank’s outlook:
+“Q1 results ... show the group has moved back into profit on both underlying and reported bases, reflecting a sharp reduction in impairments compared to the final quarter of last year,” Gary Greenwood, analyst at Shore Capital, said, adding a note of caution on the bank’s outlook.

-Engineering firm Cobham, which is on the FTSE 250 mid-cap index, slumped more than 15 percent after proposing a 500 million pound ($725 million) rights issue to strengthen its balance sheet after issuing a profit warning.
+Engineering firm Cobham, which is on the FTSE 250 mid-cap index, slumped more than 19 percent after proposing a 500 million pounds ($724.80 million) rights issue to strengthen its balance sheet after issuing a profit warning.

 “As earnings have been essentially static for some time, it is unlikely that the market will rehabilitate a better financed Cobham until true organic growth is demonstrated by the company,” Andy Chambers, analyst at Edison Investment Research, said in a note.